 A first principles grand unified theory of emotional expressions.
 The theory makes a four-dimensional pattern of predictions concerning the structure and meaning of emotional expressions, as a poker-like signaling system allowing social animals to engage in compromise-seeking negotiation.
 The pattern of predictions appears to fit the actual structure and meaning of emotional expressions we possess.
 The power of the theory goes way beyond any to date, and I believe it is the backbone of what is needed to drive advancement in emotionally intelligent AI, and in affective computing.
-It will be published in my next book for around 2021, tentatively titled What Emotions Mean.
+See Expressly Human: Decoding the Language of Emotion, and The Emotion Chip.

 Theoretical Morphology and Complexity

 I have a variety of research on why biology is structured as it is.
 This includes that pruney fingers have the optimal morphology for rain treads to prevent hydroplaning, how arteries and neurons are nearly volume optimal connection networks for reaching out, why the micro- and macro-anatomical properties of mammalian brains change as they do in larger brains, why animals have the number of cortical areas they do, why the visual cortex has that many levels, why animals across a dozen phyla have as many limbs and digits as they do, how behavioral complexity scales rises, and why the dictionary is organized as it is (to minimize the total number of words).
 Some of these appeared in my first book, The Brain from 25000 Feet.

 Some of my earliest work concerned logico-philosophy.
 I have a long contribution to Synthese on the foundations of the riddle of induction, another in Synthese on why natural language is vague, and research in this line on why eureka moments are expected for any computational agent (and an easier to read version).
 Some of these research areas were part of my first book, The Brain from 25000 Feet.